miles-howell/miles-howell.github.io/_posts/2025-08-01-grand-buffet.md

 He stared at it, and for the first time, truly considered what it might mean to cook.

 Slowly, Arthur leaned down.
 He picked up the napkin, its paper soft and yielding in his hand.
-He walked to the bin by the entrance, dropped it inside, and left the restaurant without looking back.
+He walked to the bin by the entrance, dropped it inside, and left the restaurant.
+Still craving the nostalgia of warm chicken, Arthur stopped by the local butcher on his way home.